Four steps from specification to validated output.

 Reproducible

-Run the same pipeline twice with the same input, get validated outputs to the same standard.
-Not identical—validated to the same quality bar.
+Run the same pipeline twice with the same specification, get validated outputs to the same standard.
+Not identical — validated to the same quality bar.

 Traceable